-It is anticipated that Saanich will start receiving applications for garden suites later this year.
+It is anticipated that Saanich will start receiving applications for garden suites in 2020.

 A garden suites is a detached house that is in the rear yard of a single family lot.
 It is accessory to the primary dwelling.
 Garden suites are also known as backyard cottages, laneway houses, carriage houses, coach houses, accessory dwelling units, secondary dwelling units, and detached accessory dwelling units.

 Garden suites are currently not permitted in Saanich.
 However, there has been growing community interest in having a garden suite to help offset a mortgage with rental income, house a family member, or provide an accessible living situation.